SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 Allows to integrate World Info entries with [STscripts](https://docs.sillytavern.app/usage/st-script/) from Quick Replies extension.
 If both the quick reply command and the WI entry have the same Automation ID, the command will be executed automatically when the entry with a matching ID is activated.

 The script command will run only once if multiple entries with the same Automation ID are activated.

+## Vector Storage Matching

+!!! warning Warning
+This content describes a pre-release version and is subject to change.
+!!!

+The Vector Storage extension provides an alternative to keyword matching by using the similarity between the recent chats and World Info entry contents.

+To enable and use this, the following prerequisites need to be met:

+1. Vector Storage extension is enabled and is configured to use one of the available embedding sources.
+2. The "Enable for World Info" checkbox is ticked in the Vector Storage extension settings.
+3. Either the World Info entries that are allowed for keyless matching have the "Vectorized" (🔗) status or the "Enabled for all entries" option is enabled in the Vector Storage settings.

+Vector Storage matching adheres to this set of rules:

+- The maximum number of entries that are allowed to be matched with the Vector Storage can be adjusted with the "Max Entries" setting.
+This number only sets the limit and does not influence the token budget set in the activation settings for World Info.
+All of the budgeting rules still apply.
+- This feature only replaces the check for keywords.
+All additional checks must be met for the entry to be inserted: trigger%, character filters, inclusion groups, etc.
+- The "Scan Depth" setting from Activation Settings or entry overrides is not used, instead, the Vector Storage "Query messages" value is utilized to get the text to match against.
+This allows for a configuration like "Scan Depth" set to 0, so no regular keyword matches will be made, but entries still can be activated by vectors.
+- A "Vectorized" status is only an additional marker.
+The entry would still behave like a normal, enabled, non-constant record that will be activated by keywords if they are set.
+Remove the keywords if you want them to be activated only by vectors.

+!!! note Note
+Since the retrieval quality depends entirely on the outputs of the embedding model, it's impossible to predict exactly what entries will be inserted.
+If you want deterministic and predictable results, stick to keyword matching.
+!!!

 ## Activation Settings